 A collaboration of four University of Wisconsin campuses led by UW-Extension, the Bachelor of Science in Health Information Management and Technology is a degree completion program designed for students who already have some college credits or an associate degree.
 You are eligible for admission to this degree if you have completed at least 60 semester credits of transferable coursework with a 2.0 or better grade point average (GPA).

-The University of Wisconsin-Parkside Bachelor of Science in Health Information Management and Technology program will begin the application process to become accredited by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM) in 2016.
+The bachelor’s degree health information management track at UW-Parkside is in candidacy status, pending accreditation review by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM).
 Accreditation by CAHIIM is your assurance that our program meets the rigorous academic quality and competency standards established by the American Health Information Management Association (AHIMA) and CAHIIM.
 Completing a CAHIIM-accredited program qualifies you to sit for industry credentialing exams such as the Registered Health Information Administrator (RHIA) offered by AHIMA.

 123 semester credits are required for graduation.

 - Foreign Language Requirement (0-8 credits)

 - Ethnic Diversity Requirement (3 credits)

 - Health Information Management and Technology Program Requirements (61 credits)

 Students must earn the last 30 semester-hour credits through UW-Parkside.
 A candidate for graduation must have a minimum cumulative grade point average of 2.0 (combination of UW-Parkside and transfer credits).

 Visit the UW-Parkside Financial Aid Office for help completing your application for financial assistance, as well as for general information about the programs available to you to finance your education.